IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 * Add single or multi-line comments before tricky or non-obvious parts in code.
   Describe what and why the code is trying to do, not how is doing it.

-See below snippet for an example of good documentation from Zephyr codebase:
+See the below snippet for an example of good documentation from the Zephyr
+codebase:
 ```c
 /**
  * @brief Lock a mutex.